MrZoidberg/VaultSharp.Extensions.Configuration/README.md

 - Currently, only token and AppRole based authentication is supported.
 - Reload tokens are not supported.
 - TTL of the secrets is not controlled.

+## Contributing

+Before starting work on a pull request, I suggest commenting on, or raising, an issue on the issue tracker so that we can help and coordinate efforts.

+To run tests locally you need to have Docker running and have Vault's default port 8200 free.